All Episodes

 They would have you believe that she was basically the worst thing ever to happen, which I don't think she was.

-Well, uh we'll watch this quickly.
+Well, we'll watch this quickly.

 And John Major said to his critics, put up or shut up.

-What's Keir Starmer saying?
+What's Kier Starmer saying?

 Give me time, give me space.

-I am saying we have got the fight of our lives ahead of us because we've got to take on reform, we've got to beat them.
+I am saying we have got the fight of our lives ahead of us because we've got to take on reform.

 And so now is not the time for introspection or navel gazing.

-Actually, everyone who cares about what this country is, whether they vote Labour or otherwise, it's the fight of our lives for who we are as a country.
+And every single member of our party and our movement, actually everyone who cares about what this country is, whether they vote Labour or otherwise, it's the fight of our lives for who we are as a country.

-I'm absolutely clear in my mind about that, and that's what we're gonna be talking about at the conference.
+And that's what we're going to be talking about at the conference.

 I think if you wanted to sort of summarize Keir Starmer's personality, now is not the time for introspection.